 That means that all motorists should obey traffic laws, not drive distracted, maintain the condition of their vehicles, not drive under the influence of drugs or alcohol, and adhere to any signs that control the flow of traffic.

-In wrongful death claims, everything the defendant did or did not do while driving a vehicle will be examined.
-This examination will be used to see whether or not he was responsibly operating the vehicle.
+In wrongful death claims, the attorneys will examine everything the defendant did or did not do while driving a vehicle.
+This examination will help determine whether or not he was responsibly operating the vehicle.

 If it is found that the motorist’s actions were below the minimal standard, like those mentioned above, then he did not maintain duty of care.

-Breach of Duty: Once duty of care is established, the next step is determining how that duty was breached.
+Once the plaintiff’s lawyer establishes duty of care, the next step is determining how the defendant breached that duty.

 Example: A motorist is speeding, driving drunk, or driving recklessly, which results in harm to others.